-This partnership takes place on the Island of O'ahu in Hawai'i.
-O'ahu, known as "The Gathering Place", is home to almost a million people, with approximately 115,000 tourists visiting the island on any given day, pre-COVID-19 (Hawaii Tourism Authority, 2019a).
-Hawai'i is one of the most diverse states in the United States, with no ethnic group holding a majority, and O'ahu is the most diverse of the islands, with 43% of residents identifying as Asian, 23% identifying as multiracial, 10% Native Hawaiian or Other Pacific Islander, and only 22% identifying as White only, compared to 76% nationwide (US Census Bureau, 2019).
-The state capital, Honolulu, as well as the internationally-known tourist hotspot, Waikīkī, are located on O'ahu.
-Not surprisingly, tourism is the major economic engine of the lowest unemployment rates in the nation (Hawai'i Tourism Authority, 2019b; US Bureau of Labor Statistics, 2020b).
+This partnership takes place on the Island of Oʻahu in Hawaiʻi.
+Oʻahu, known as "The Gathering Place", is home to almost a million people, with approximately 115,000 tourists visiting the island on any given day, pre-COVID-19 (Hawaii Tourism Authority, 2019a).
+Hawaiʻi is one of the most diverse states in the United States, with no ethnic group holding a majority, and Oʻahu is the most diverse of the islands, with 43% of residents identifying as Asian, 23% identifying as multiracial, 10% Native Hawaiian or Other Pacific Islander, and only 22% identifying as White only, compared to 76% nationwide (US Census Bureau, 2019).
+The state capital, Honolulu, as well as the internationally-known tourist hotspot, Waikīkī, are located on Oʻahu.
+Not surprisingly, tourism is the major economic engine of the state.
+In 2019, the state brought in over 17 billion dollars in tourism monies and enjoyed one of the lowest unemployment rates in the nation (Hawaiʻi Tourism Authority, 2019b; US Bureau of Labor Statistics, 2020b).
 However, tourism also drives up the cost of living and reduces the affordable housing stock.
 As expensive apartments and tourist lodgings replace affordable housing, rental rates and housing costs increase, and local residents are "priced out" (Moore, 2019).
-Indeed, Hawai'i has both the highest cost of living and the lowest wages in the nation (after adjusting for said cost of living (HI Appleseed, 2019).
-Thus, despite its low rates of unemployment, Hawai'i has high rates of poverty and homelessness.
+Indeed, Hawaiʻi has both the highest cost of living and the lowest wages in the nation (after adjusting for said cost of living (HI Appleseed, 2019).
+Thus, despite its low rates of unemployment, Hawaiʻi has high rates of poverty and homelessness.